Case Study #1

 But now - because of the subject matter (ESG and related Tech and Regulatory reform) - the previous 'Referees' of change were being asked to take off that uniform and to put of the kit of the goal scorers in soccer.
 Or the Quarterback in American Football.
 How was that shift in role going to work?
 Many were nervous.
 Some were very clearly out of their depth.
 And who can blame them?
 They're were now expected to lead tough change in highly uncertain circumstances but they lacked experience and could find no playbook for their circumstances.
 Worse still, the Finance Director and CFO had a patchy track record of delivering decisive progress through change.
 In a pressured environment, with media interest and many internal competitors, their jobs in the organization really were at risk if they didn't get things right this time.

-RESPONSE: Workshop 1 (Team Adaptability Quotient SWOT Analysis) and Workshop 2 (Individual SWOT Analysis) revealed a powerful range of Opportunities to take and Threats to manage.
-Workshops 3 -6 provided a range of 'How' to get there, including easy to apply 'Quick Wins'.
+RESPONSE: The Crisis Adaptability Diagnostic revealed a powerful range of Opportunities to take and Threats to manage.
+Crisis Adaptability Labs 1 (Belief) 2 (Energy) and 3 (Attunement) provided a range of mindset and toolset shifts on 'How' to get there, including easy to apply 'Quick Wins'.

-RESULT: many members of this Finance Director team developed their adaptability powers over a number of months, to embrace demanding, expanded roles.
+RESULT: many members of this Finance Director team developed their adaptability powers over the next four months, to embrace demanding, expanded roles.
 Others reacted by seeking refuge, moving into deeper, old-fashioned finance roles.
 Perhaps we have to fear for their future?
 As Eric Hoffer observed 'the wise change with change or they become perfectly suited for a world that no longer exists'.

 Case Study #5